Swargadwari Temple Nepal , Find your way to Heaven

 Scenic beauty

-Swargadwari tour in itself provides the spectacular scenery of the Jhimruk and Madi from the top hill.
-In addition to this will also get the most stunning view of various high snow-capped mountains including Annapurna, Dhaulagiri, and Manaslu, and May more.
-His route to Swargadwari goes through the dense coniferous forest, which is full of beautiful Rhododendron and flowers during the spring season.
-Here are many small and big temples, ponds, and caves on the route that you can visit.
+Swargadwari tour provides the spectacular scenery of the Jhimruk and Madi from the top of the hill.
+In addition to this, you will also get the most stunning view of various high snow-capped mountains, including Annapurna, Dhaulagiri, Manaslu, and May more.
+His route to Swargadwari goes through the dense coniferous forest full of beautiful Rhododendron and flowers during spring.
+There are many small and big temples, ponds, and caves on the route that you can visit.

 Interested to Travel in Nepal?
 Make Free Inquiry !